-- 1. All applicants for this Associate of Science degree must be first admitted to Indiana University.
-Course work completed in special student or adult nondegree status may be accepted. - 2.
-A minimum of sixty [60] semester hours with a cumulative grade point average of 2.0 is required. - 3.
-Credit work for this degree may be taken at any regional campus of Indiana University, Indiana University-Purdue University at Indianapolis, the Bloomington Campus, or extension centers of Indiana University and IUPUI. - 4.
-Students of approved colleges who transfer to undergraduate study in the School of Public and Environmental Affairs must take courses required by the School if they have not had equivalent courses in the school from which they transfer. - 5.
-Not more than thirty (30) semester hours of transfer credit course work from another accredited institution may be applied toward this degree.
-Only grades of C (2.0) or higher will be accepted. - 6.
-Credit earned through correspondence study in the Division of Independent Study of Indiana University and/or by special credit examination may be applied toward this degree. - 7.
-A minimum cumulative grade point average of C (2.0) is required.
-Grades of A, A-, B+, B, B-, C+, C, C-, D+, D, D-, and F are included in the grade average.
+- All applicants for this Associate of Science degree must be first admitted to Indiana University.
+Course work completed in special student or adult nondegree status may be accepted. - A minimum of sixty (60) semester hours with a cumulative grade point average of 2.0 is required. - 3.
+Credit work for this degree may be taken at any regional campus of Indiana University, Indiana University Purdue University at Indianapolis, the Bloomington Campus, or extension centers of Indiana University and IUPUI. - 4.
+Students of approved colleges who transfer to undergraduate study in the School must take courses required by the School of Public and Environmental Affairs if they have not had equivalent courses in the school from which they transfer.
+"V" courses or courses in the core may not be transfered from an outside institution. - Not more than thirty (30) semester hours of transfer credit course work from another accredited institution may be applied toward this degree.
+Only grades of C (2.0) or higher will be accepted. - Credit earned through correspondence study in the Division of Independent Study of Indiana University and/or by special credit examination may be applied toward this degree. - 7.
+The official grade code of the University is as follows: A (highest grade) (4.0), B (3.0), C (2.0), D (1.0), F (0.0), I (Incomplete), R (deferred), S (satisfactory), P (passing), and W (withdrawn).
+No points are assigned for I, W, S, or P. - 8.
+A minimum cumulative grade-point average of C (2.0) is required.
+Grades of A, B, C, D, and F are included in the grade average.
 Transfer students admitted from other institutions with deficiencies in credit points are expected to overcome those deficiencies with Indiana University grades.
-A grade of C (2.0) or better in all core and concentration courses is required for graduation. - 8.
-Courses taken on the Pass/Fail option can only be applied as electives in meeting degree requirements, but in no case can more than two [2] Pass/Fail courses be applied toward this degree. - 9.
+A grade of C or better in all core and concentration courses is required for graduation. - 9.
+Courses taken on the Pass/Fail option can only be applied as electives in meeting degree requirements, but in no case can more than two (2) Pass/Fail courses be applied toward this degree. - 10.
 Students must apply for admission to the Associate Degree Program prior to completing thirty-five (35) semester hours of course work, creditable toward the degree.
-Students must complete associate degree requirements before attaining senior status, (86 hours) to be eligible for awarding of the Associate of Science in Public Affairs. - All credit of candidates for the Associate of Science degree, except for the current semester, must be on record at least six weeks prior to the conferring of degrees. - 11.
-Faculty members and counselors are available to assist in course planning.
-However, students are responsible for planning their own program and for meeting degree requirements.
-It is the student's responsibility to understand fully, and to comply with, all the provisions of this bulletin. - 12.
+Students must complete associate degree requirements before attaining senior status, (86 hours) to be eligible for awarding of the Associate of Science in Public Affairs.

+- 11. All credit of candidates for the Associate of Science degree, except for the current semester, must be on record at least six weeks prior to the conferring of degrees. - 12.
+The student is responsible for planning his own program and for meeting degree requirements.
+It is his responsibility to understand fully, and to comply with, all the provisions of this bulletin. - 13.
 Veterans of military service are eligible for academic credit as a result of their military training and experience.
 The School follows the provisions of the Guide to the Evaluation of Educational Experiences in the Armed Services in granting credit.
 In general, this provides that a student who has completed from six months to one year of active duty is eligible for two credits, equivalent to first-year ROTC; and a veteran of more than one year is eligible for four credits, equivalent to two years of basic ROTC, and two credits for one year of freshman physical education, less any physical education or basic ROTC credit previously earned.